 In 2010, the Institute entered into an interest rate swap transaction whereby \$20.4 million of the secured bank loan to finance ACS2 is fixed at an interest rate of 6.025% (before line fees) until 30 September 2020.
 The cap and swap transactions were taken out to provide long-term protection from exposure to rising interest rates.
+As at 19 February 2020, these liabilities were cancelled as a result of the sale of leasehold buildings.

-15. Capital and Reserves
+16. Capital and Reserves